 Traditionally, as soon as there was a discernible chill in the air in northern and central China, vendors took to the streets to flog all manner of treats to warm your belly.
 These days, the comforting smell of chestnuts roasting (usually in a giant wok, not on an open fire) can be found on street corners from Guangzhou to Beijing, along with sweet potatoes baked in large metal drums and the classic Chinese childhood treat of bingtanghulu (candied fruits on bamboo skewers).

 Drink in speakeasies, Shanghai

-Over the past few years Shanghai has gone speakeasy crazy, with ‘secret’ cocktail bars opening behind faux-phone boxes, fake Coke fridges and numerous bogus bookcases – there’s even new speakeasy Bo Shanghai tucked away inside Hong Kong chef Alvin Leung’s new mainland outpost Daimon Bistro.
+Over the past few years Shanghai has gone speakeasy crazy, with ‘secret’ cocktail bars opening behind faux-phone boxes, fake Coke fridges and numerous bogus bookcases – there’s even new speakeasy Bo Shanghai tucked away inside Hong Kong chef Alvin Leung’s new outpost on the Chinese mainland, Daimon Bistro.
 The best of the lot remains Speak Low, hidden inside a cocktail supplies shop (and with a hidden bar within the hidden bar).
 This quality cocktail hangout has mixmaster Shingo Gokan serving up some of the best drinks in town, including the rum and sherry-based creation after which the bar is named.
 It’s the perfect place to hunker down and see out a cold winter evening in style.

 579 Fuxing Middle Road